ARM Cortex-X925

 The ARM Cortex-X925, codenamed "Blackhawk", is a high-performance CPU core designed by Arm and introduced in 2024.
 It is part of the second-generation ARMv9.2 architecture and is built on a 3 nm process node.
 The Cortex-X925 is designed to excel in single-threaded instruction per clock (IPC) performance, making it ideal for high-performance mobile computing.
-ARM states that at ISO-frequency, the Cortex-X925 delivera around 17% higher IPC than the preceding Cortex-X4.
+ARM states that at ISO-frequency, the Cortex-X925 delivers around 17% higher IPC than the preceding Cortex-X4.